paulrobustelli/Garcia_hIAPP_monomer_binders_2025/README.md

 OR create a new environment from circuit_top_env.yml file using `conda env create -f circuit_top_env.yml`

 ## 2. Run Topology Analysis and Cluster data
 create a topology matrix, run incremental pca, and using the script, which requires a topology file and trajectory file.
-Notice that some of the functions are borrowed directly from [scalvini et al. 2023]( https://pubs.acs.org/doi/10.1021/acs.jcim.3c00391).
+Notice that some of the functions are borrowed directly from [scalvini et al. 2023]( https://pubs.acs.org/doi/10.1021/acs.jcim.3c00391), [project github](https://github.com/circuittopology/dynamic_circuit_topology).

 There are 5 variables to consider in this order: the trajectory path, the topology path, the number of residues, the out directory, the number of clusters, and the system name for file naming.

-Example usage: `python circuit_top_analysis_script.py hiapp_wt_apo_300k.xtc hiapp_wt_apo.gro 38 hiapp_wt_apo_outdir 4 hiapp_wt_apo`
+Example usage: `python circuit_top_analysis_script.py hiapp_wt_apo.xtc hiapp_wt_apo.gro 38 hiapp_wt_apo_outdir 4 hiapp_wt_apo`

+The compressed circuit topology matrices can be found at the following [dropbox](https://tinyurl.com/hIAPP-topology-matrices "dropbox")

 ## 3. Analyze the Trajectory and Clusters
 For any protein + ligand system run the {protein}_{ligand}_analysis.ipynb notebook.
 This notebook analyzes the ligand system.
 You may run circuit_top_{protein}_{ligand}_analysis.ipynb based off k-means clusters created from the topology matrix.